 While Waldorf does not have a mandatory program of high school coursework required for admission, the following is recommended: 4 years of English, 3 years of mathematics, 2 years of foreign language, 3 years of natural science and 4 years of social studies.
 Waldorf also believes that coursework in the arts or advanced level courses are invaluable, and may, in certain circumstances, replace some of the requirements listed above.
 However, the university stresses English as the most critical area affecting success in collegiate study.

 RESIDENTIAL UNDERGRADUATE ADMISSIONS

 FRESHMEN

 Application for Admission

-Applicants must complete the Waldorf University Application for Admissions and return it to the Office of Admissions.
-An application may also be submitted online at waldorf.edu.
+Applicants must complete the Waldorf University Application for Admissions.
+An application may be submitted online at waldorf.edu.

 Transcripts